-Mesch V American family: After 3 years and a successful appeal, obtained a verdict for enhanced automobile insurance benefits with an estimated value of between $120,000 and $140,000.
-Offer at settlement conference three years ago was $ 0.
+Mesch V American Family: After three years and a successful appeal, obtained a verdict for enhanced automobile insurance benefits with an estimated value of between $120,000 and $140,000.
+Offer at settlement conference three years earlier.

 Rexrode V. Allstate Insurance: Bad faith settlement for payment of $350,000.
 Allstate lost a motion for summary judgment in Federal Court.
 Settlement was also influenced by the fact that Allstate produced two versions of the same policy during the lawsuit, and had to explain if it was trying to pass off a false policy as the real policy.
 Offer of settlement before summary judgment was under $60,000.

 Mesch v.
 White: Settlement of $500,000 policy limits.
 Renee Mesch was able to obtain this settlement and get a waiver of the health insurer’s subrogation interest.
 Renee Mesch has agreed to act as a reference for this firm and is a practicing paralegal at another firm.